-$\label{localization} \begin{tabular}{l} {\tt InjectionServices.aroundInject(InjectionContext~ic);} interceptor~will~be~called~for~every~instance~that~CDI~injects,~whether~it~is~a~contextual~instance,~or~a~non-contextual~instance~injected~by~InjectionTarget.inject(). \end{tabular}$
+InjectionServices provides a very simple contract, the InjectionServices.aroundInject(InjectionContext ic); interceptor will be called for every instance that CDI injects, whether it is a contextual instance, or a non-contextual instance injected by InjectionTarget.inject().

 The InjectionContext can be used to discover additional information about the injection being performed, including the target being injected. ic.proceed() should be called to perform CDI-style injection, and call initializer methods.